 Bees bed down in a cactus bloomBees sleep in a Hedgehog cactus bloom: This bee species apparently doesn’t have a hive to go to at night, but instead sleeps inside the cactus flower blooms.
 Some flowers will have many bees in them; this one has at least four bees tucked in together after the sun went down.

 Barrel cactusA barrel cactus bloom(Ferocactus acanthodes): There is only one species of barrel cactus found in Anza Borrego, and in spring it blooms with a full circle of yellow-green flowers on the top of the plant.
 While a few of these cacti can grow to six feet, most of them grow to three to four feet tall.

 riving east along Highway 78 through winding Sentenac Canyon, the view into Yaqui Flat signals the last bend.
 A slow approach through these final turns is a good idea, as the heavy guard rail on the north edge of the narrow …Continue reading →

 ne of the many stage stops between Santa Fe and Los Angeles in the 1800s was at Vallecitos, or Little Valley.
 The native people of the valley called it “Hawi”— the place where tules (bulrushes) grow.
 Through the heart of …Continue reading →

-e were looking to take in the hot springs at Agua Caliente one balmy fall evening, when we saw a fellow setting up a projector in a little sand alcove between some of the great boulders that flank the county …Continue reading →
+e were looking to take in the hot springs at Agua Caliente one balmy fall evening, when we saw a fellow named John McDonald setting up a projector in a little sand alcove between some of the great boulders that …Continue reading →